CoderOO7/Etch-A-Sketch/README.md

 # ETCH-A-SKETCH
 Started this project to improve my DOM manipulation skill.
-Done styling and creation of DOM elements using JS.
+Done styling and creation of DOM elements using JS and uses flexbox to create grid.

 ### ABOUT
 1. On screen you get a sketchpad on which if user move mouse cursor then random color of square generated.*